WELCOME TO THE BEPS LIBRARY

 - Instruction on how to be a good listener and library expectations

 - School and Library Manners are read about and emphasized through a variety of activities.

-- How to treat a Chromebook and login
+- How to treat a Chrome Tablet and login

 - Practice removing books from the library shelves using a shelf marker stick

 - Parts of a book (outside of a book) activities

 - Beginning in January: Checking out books to take to the classroom and then home to enjoy and take care of them